 Powr RSS Feed

-With POWr RSS, you can automatically combine and display content from various content using RSS feeds.
+With POWr RSS, you can automatically combine and display content from various RSS feeds.

-The plugin also lets you display videos, images, and articles, adjust the priority of different feeds, use custom borders, fonts, colors, and more.
-It also has mobile-responsive design and supports text in all languages.
+The POWr RSS Feed plugin also lets you display images, videos, and articles, adjust sizing and spacing of feeds, use custom borders, fonts, colors, and more.
+It is also mobile responsive and supports text in all languages.

 For more details, go here: